St.Kitts workplace health and safety Consultant receives Canadian National Award

 “Hillarie has given so much to Ontario’s health and safety system over the years and is a great mentor to her colleagues and peers,” she said.
 “Her ongoing service, passion and commitment to the profession of health and safety are unparalleled.
 She has contributed significantly not only to our own organization’s success, but the success of her clients across Ontario.”

 Klass has done a lot to promote the public understanding of workplace health and safety.
 The importance of health and safety in the workplace shouldn’t be understated.
+For instance, certain places like construction sites that work with different kinds of machinery should make use of firm grip nitrile gloves (you can go directly to Unigloves to buy some) or similar safety accessories to prevent employees’ hands from abrasions and other dangers while they’re at work.
+Consequently, other safety measures should be enforced by employers depending on the workplace as well.
 In a warehouse, a pallet racking safety audit should be carried out whenever necessary.

 She was instrumental in the creation of the PSHSA safety group program in 2005 that allows groups of companies to pool their health and safety experience and resources to help improve their prevention systems.
 This allowed them to possibly work towards ISO 45001 compliance.